Calendar of Events

 In the fall of 1989, Michael Marsolek left Portland, where he worked in the restaurant business, and moved to Montana to join Matthew and Patrick in the musical trio, The Marsolek Brothers.
 The three also worked together in the newly named drum-building company, Drum Brothers Drums.
 Not long after this, their father David, who had been building drums in Wisconsin and working as a family therapist, also moved to Montana to be part of the venture.
 Drum Brothers Drums, now based in Arlee, Montana, has distributed hand-crafted instruments across the United States and in Canada.

 The band soon developed a following in Western Montana and released their debut CD, Power of Rhythm, in early 1997.
-In mid 1997, David and Casey left the band to follow other interests (David continues to manage the drum-making shop in Arlee Montana).
+In mid 1997, David and Casey left the band to follow other interests (David managed the drum-making shop in Arlee Montana until his retirement in 2015).

 matthew at drumbrothers.com